Contraception / Birth Control is Not Forbidden

 Circumcision - Does the Qur'an Approve it?

-How Circumcision Harms Women
+How Male Circumcision Harms Women

 The Only Legitimate Consumers of Earth's Blessings Are the Believers